-When lenses are dispensed, the patient should be provided with appropriate and adequate instructions and warnings for lens care handling.
-The eye care practitioner should recommend appropriate and adequate procedures and products for each individual patient in accordance with the particular lens wearing schedule and care system selected by the practitioner, the specific instructions for such products and the particular characteristics of the patient.
-For complete information concerning the care cleaning and disinfection of contact lenses refer to the Bausch + Lomb Pure Vision 2 (balafilcon A) Visibility Tinted Contact Lens Patient Information Booklet.
+$When \, lenses \, are \, dispensed, the \, patient \, should \, be \, provided \, \underline{\hspace{1cm}} with \, appropriate \, and \,$ adequate instructions and warnings for lens care handling.
+The eye care practitioner should recommend appropriate and adequate procedures and products for each individual patient in accordance with the particular lens wearing schedule and care system selected by the professional, the specific instructions for such products and the particular characteristics of the patient

-a.
+For complete information concerning the care, cleaning and disinfection of contact lenses refer to the Bausch + Lomb PureVision®2 For Presbyopia (balafilcon A) Visibility Tinted Contact Lens Patient Information Booklet.

 Soaking and Storing Lenses